 Fifth, the believers can now exercise unlimited spiritual authority in prayer over the devil:

 Under the dispensation of the law, the people of God were not given unlimited spiritual authority to deal with Satan and his wicked angels in prayer.
-Therefore, they had to always cry out to God and depend on Him to help them fight against their enemies.
+Therefore, they had to constantly cry out to God and depend on Him to help them fight against their enemies.

-But under the dispensation of grace, there is a shift in warfare; the focus is no longer on human adversaries but on spiritual adversaries.
+But under the dispensation of grace, there is a shift in warfare; the focus is no longer on human adversaries but spiritual adversaries.

 Ephesians 6:12 – NKJV